+This is a must-do to put into your Sardinia itinerary.
 I’m a sucker for markets and this one was no exception!
 The produce is all fresh and local, and it was BEAUTIFUL!
 The fruits and veggies looked juicy and plump, the meats looked fresh and clean, and the breads and cheeses?!
 Don’t get me started.
 It was great to walk around and see what was in season, and I highly recommend buying some prepared food porta via (takeaway).

 Bastione Saint Remy

 Walk up the steps and have a look over all of the city – this is one beautiful viewpoint!
 I like how Cagliari was made up of levels (similar to Edinburgh) – walk up these steps and then explore this entire level/area – it’s charming and definitely worth some time.

 Between San Benedetto and the Marina areas are some of the cutest streets I’ve ever walked down.
 I would definitely spend a while wandering through here.
 I highly recommend starting your day with breakfast at Caffe Antico, and from there, I’d continue up Via Vincenzo Sulis and get lost in the alleys around there.

 We stayed at the Casa Istellas, which was very affordable for a family of four.
 It also had great wifi (enough for me to do a few video interviews!) and it’s in the BEST location!
 I highly recommend this place.
 It was about a 15 minute walk from some of the best sights in the city.